Pandas-Team/Automatic-Parking/README.md

 ## Path tracking

 ## Parallel parking
-This part, consists of 4 rules that agent must choose one according to parking position.
+This part consists of 4 rules that agent must choose one according to parking position.
 At first the agent will find a path to park position then it will compute the arriving angle.
 Based on the arriving angle, agent chooses a coordinate as ensure1.
 After that, parking path is planned from ensure1 to ensure2 using 2 circle equations as mentioned below.